MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 Here's a PR I created when testing: [#9 in vue-quickstart](https://github.com/MichaelCurrin/vue-quickstart/pull/9).
 It created a lockfile but ideally one would be updated.

-### Verify result with CI
+## Verify result with CI

+This flow only upgrades the packages and puts it in your a branch and PR - then you use your own CI to verify.

-And ideally you have GH Actions or similar set up to run CI checks against your PR.
+ideally you have GH Actions or similar set up to run CI checks against your PR.
 This lets you keep your current process of quality control and keeps the automatic upgrade flow from doing too too much.

 e.g.